retextjs/retext-equality/readme.md

 to build everything.
 New rules will be automatically added to `rules.md`.
 Please see the current patterns for inspiration.

+Once you are happy with the new rule, add a test for it in [`test.js`][test] and open a Pull Request.

 ## Related

 *   [`retext-passive`](https://github.com/retextjs/retext-passive)